 My inner self remaining content and at ease that I have a clear conscience.
 I do what I feel is the right thing to do; nothing is greater than right living.
 Happiness is when you feel good about yourself.

-Seattle in the US.
+Seattle in the USA.
 That's where I spent a greater part of my childhood. — as told to Niharika

-Many wonder why people pay a lot of money to registered Immigration consultants/lawyers/ representatives/ advisers to apply for PR, especially in case of Canada and Australia where the process is clearly mentioned on the internet and various informative portals are available providing user friendly guidance.
+Many wonder why people pay a lot of money to Registered Immigration Consultants/lawyers/ representatives/ advisers to apply for PR Visa, especially in case of Canada and Australia where the process is clearly mentioned on the internet and various informative portals are available providing user friendly guidance.
 Some feel that they may need consultants and advisors to understand their eligibility, points calculation and other additional requirements.

 The applicant is confident that his/her individual case and application will meet the requirements of the application as stated by the respective government and law agencies.